 - King Mook: The leader of the Topman Tribe.

-- Recurring Boss: It would only be fought twice if it wasn't for the Prankster Comets, whick kick it up to four.
+- Recurring Boss: It would only be fought twice if it wasn't for the Prankster Comets, whick kicks its number of fights up to four.

 - Ring-Out Boss: You defeat it by knocking it into the electric barriers surrounding the ring.